CointreauFizz/MobileComputing_A1-UtilityApp-/README.md

+# Mobile Computing Assignment 1
+For assignment 1, we need to choose a utility application for android development.
+In this project, I have chosen to re-design a translator application for Android.

 # TranslateApp
 Translate is an android app to translate text conversations, supporting 90 languages with built in Speech-To-Text and Text-to-Speech features for ease of accessibility.